pymc.gp.HSGP.prior_linearized#

 X = pm.Data("X", X)

-# is given by the number of basis vectors, which is also saved in the GP object
+# is given by the number of basis vectors, saved in `n_basis_vectors`.

 # The (non-centered) GP approximation is given by: